-As previously disclosed, SM had incurred significant one-time costs associated with an outstanding lawsuit that it stands to be the beneficiary of, which along with other factors resulted in breach of certain financial covenants.
-As a result, its senior lender suspended the monthly distribution to Alaris.
-Upon a successful settlement of the lawsuit, the Corporation expects collection of all outstanding distributions from 2015 and 2016 in fiscal 2016 and also expects the outstanding principal on the loans provided to SMi to be repaid in 2016, as well as the resumption of regularly scheduled distributions to Alaris.
-If the lawsuit is not settled in SMi's favor, other alternatives will have to be utilized to address the cash constraints and capital owed to Alaris.
-A resolution of the lawsuit will open up international bonding capabilities, regardless of the outcome.
+As previously disclosed, SMi had incurred significant one-time costs associated with an outstanding lawsuit that it stands to be the beneficiary of, which along with other factors resulted in breach of certain financial covenants.
+As a result, its senior lender suspended the monthly distribution to Alaris and it has also not been able to receiving bonding for large international projects.
+Upon a successful settlement of the lawsuit resulting in significant financial award to SMi, the Corporation expects collection of all outstanding distributions from 2015 and 2016 in fiscal 2017 and also expects the outstanding principal on the loans provided to SMi to be repaid in 2017, as well as the resumption of regularly scheduled distributions to Alaris assuming its existing lender has been refinanced and that the health of the business supports cash payments.
+If the lawsuit is not settled in SMi's favor, other alternatives will have to be utilized to address the cash constraints and capital owed to Alaris and SMi's senior lender.
+A resolution of the lawsuit in SM's favour, regardless of cash award, will open up international bonding capabilities, regardless of the outcome.